Bullet catch: Performances in the past century

 In July 1980, Dorothy Dietrich was booked to perform her version of the bullet catch for the International Brotherhood of Magicians, and to be featured on the TV show Evening Magazine.
 Her version differed in that she allowed an independent committee to buy and bring the bullets under guard.
 In 1988, she performed the bullet catch in a performance at Donald Trump's Resorts International in Atlantic City for the casino's 10th anniversary.
-This was shown throughout the world on a TV special called Just for the Record, The best of everything.
+This was recorded for an Australian television show called Just for the Record, The Best of Everything.
 On another occasion, she performed the trick on the television show You Asked for It, hosted by Rich Little.
 On yet another occasion, she performed it for the Canadian Broadcasting Corporation on a show called Autobus du Canada, and received the highest amount ever paid to a magician by Canadian television.
-She advertised that she was the only woman to perform the bullet catch in her mouth.
-Dorothy Dietrich is mentioned on the hit show House MD in a segment about her bullet catch.
-(Year 8, Segment 8, "Perils of Paranoia").
+She advertised that she was the only woman to perform the bullet catch by catching it in her mouth.

 In 2006, the bullet catch trick was tested on the TV show MythBusters.
 The crew used a slaughtered pig's head to see if it were feasible for a human jaw to withstand the force of a bullet.
 Despite having stronger teeth than a human, the pig's teeth and jaw were badly damaged.
 After judging the trick "busted", the crew was challenged to design a precisely timed mechanical bullet catching rig.
-This device was only modestly successful at catching a bullet, and only after the "jaws" were switched from a human shaped metal jaw to a longer duckbill one with more surface area.
+This device was only modestly successful at catching a bullet, and only after the "jaws" were switched from a human-shaped metal jaw to a longer duckbill one with more surface area.
 Even with perfect timing aided by ultra-high speed photography, the bullet deteriorated into an almost unrecognizable mass of metal upon impact.

 Criss Angel has performed the trick at least twice.
 In a radio interview with Penn Jillette in February 2006, Angel says there is an unaired performance that was "so believable" that the television network A&E would not broadcast it.
 In this performance, his musician friend Jonathan Davis appeared to fire a high-powered rifle into a metal cup that was custom-made to fit into Criss' mouth.
 On episode 3 of Criss Angel BeLIEve, Angel performs a version of the trick using a padded glove.

-David Blaine performs a version of the bullet catch in which he catches the bullet in his mouth with a steel shot glass.
+David Blaine performs a version of the bullet catch in which he purports to catch the bullet in his mouth with a steel shot glass.